SHKim-HYU/tasho/README.md

 [![[Watch the video]](docs/aux/img/dual_arm_laser2.png)](https://kuleuven-my.sharepoint.com/:v:/g/personal/ajay_sathya_kuleuven_be/ESiS-UUF2TZMmoxMzgloBq4BUD__OqNtwGi2enZ4Ar3bzQ?e=xE3nDi)

+## Orocos component for hardware deployment

+The Orocos component for hardware deployment of the Tasho code can be found [here](https://github.com/AjSat/tasho_orocos)

 ## Submitting an issue

 Please submit an issue if you want to report a bug or propose new features.